 Summit VA Solutions deliver full-time real estate virtual assistant from a wide selection of roles including transaction management, marketing, property management, administrative work, and many more.
 Their VAs are based in the Philippines with an impressive amount of training and experience in the most common real estate software system.
 Their VAs are specially trained for the real estate industry.

 2. Hire an individual Real Estate Virtual Assistant

-Here are some of the freelance platform for you to consider, to begin with:
+Here are some of the freelance platforms for you to consider, to begin with:

-Read our extensive article on Review of Upwork
+Read our extensive article on the Review of Upwork

-Onlinejobs. ph is a Philippine-based job board that allows business owners to hire online Filipino freelancers to help them grow their business.
+Online jobs. ph is a Philippine-based job board that allows business owners to hire online Filipino freelancers to help them grow their businesses.
 What is unique about this job board is its powerful filtering system that you can easily use to find the Filipino real estate virtual assistant you're searching for.